mmilanovic4/mvc/README.md

 ## Router

 All routes should be placed inside `routes.php`.
 Each route must have following properties:
-- Name of the controller where route belongs to
+- Name of the controller whom route belongs to
 - Name of the controller's method (route callback)
 - Request URI, represented via PCRE